CZ-NIC/pyoidc/doc/howto/rp.rst

         "redirect_uri": client.registration_response["redirect_uris"][0]
     }

     auth_req = client.construct_AuthorizationRequest(request_args=args)
     login_url = auth_req.request(client.authorization_endpoint)

     return Redirect(login_url)

-As for the Authorization Code Flow the authentication part will begin with a redirect to a login page and end with a redirect back to the registered redirect_uri.
+As for the Authorization Code Flow, the authentication part will begin with a redirect to a login page and end with a redirect back to the registered redirect_uri.